Notice regarding Coranavirus or COVID-19. More…

-In 2018, Connecticut Humanities (CTH) will help facilitate a statewide exploration about why people are distrustful of news, how technology is changing information consumption, and how citizens can better evaluate news sources.
-Our goal: to engage and inform Connecticut’s citizens about the essential role journalism plays in helping us understand our world.
+In 2018, Connecticut Humanities (CTH) facilitated a statewide exploration about why people are distrustful of news, how technology is changing information consumption, and how citizens can better evaluate news sources.
+The aim was to engage and inform Connecticut’s citizens about the essential role journalism plays in helping us understand our world.

 Susan Campbell teaches courses in journalism and mass communication at the University of New Haven.
 She is a columnist for The Hartford Courant, and the website, Connecticut Health Investigative Team, and an award-winning author of Dating Jesus: Fundamentalism, Feminism, and the American Girl, and the biography, Tempest-Tossed: The Spirit of Isabella Beecher Hooker.

 For more than a quarter-century, she was a staff columnist at The Hartford Courant, where her work has been recognized by the National Women’s Political Caucus, New England Associated Press News Executives, the Society for Professional Journalists, the American Association of Sunday and Feature Editors, the National Society of Newspaper Columnists, and the Sunday Magazine Editors Association.
 She returned as a freelance columnist in March 2018.
 Her column about the shootings at lottery headquarters in March 1998 was part of The Courant‘s Pulitzer Prize-winning coverage.